Lord-Lieutenant of Gloucestershire

 The honours system recognises people of outstanding merit, and those who have committed themselves to service to the nation.
 It's been around for centuries, but it was a closed system for many years.
 Only since 1993 has everybody been free to nominate.

-The Queen confers awards on the advice of the Prime Minister.
-The honours lists are published twice a year, at New Year and in mid-June on the date of The Queen's official birthday.
+The King confers awards on the advice of the Prime Minister.
+The honours lists are published twice a year, at New Year and in mid-June on the date of The King's official birthday.
 There are a limited number of awards available, so only those who have given exceptional service are likely to succeed.

 Lists of honours are published in the national press and on the www.gov.uk website using the link above.

-How can I apply for a wedding anniversary or birthday greeting from the Queen?
+How can I apply for a wedding anniversary or birthday greeting from the King?

 The card will have a personalised message with a facsimile signature.
 The card comes in a special envelope, delivered through the normal post system.
 There is no charge for this service.

 To apply to receive a congratulatory message from The King you should make your application at least three weeks before the special day. you will need to complete a form and supply a photocopy of the marriage or birth certificate.

 - find the forms and further guidance on the British MonarchyOpens new window website.

 - order a copy of a birth or marriage online from the General Register Office for England and Wales: online copy certificate ordering serviceOpens new window

 - check if the person or couple is eligible for a message Anniversary messages from the King